ninjanye/SearchExtensions/README.md

 Be aware that the `ToRanked()` method uses the search terms of the `Containing()` method combined with the properties to search to build its hit count.
 The fluent `ToRanked()` method also means the old `RankedSearch` method is now depreciated.
 It still lives in the code but will soon be removed so please update your code to use the fluent api.

 ## Soundex support

-As of release 1.1, [NinjaNye.SearchExtensions](https://www.nuget.org/packages/NinjaNye.SearchExtensions/) supports converting and searching for words that sound like a given word.
+[NinjaNye.SearchExtensions.Soundex](https://www.nuget.org/packages/NinjaNye.SearchExtensions.Soundex/) supports converting and searching for words that sound like a given word.

 ### How to: Performing `Soundex` searches